Tenth Presbyterian Church gives up bike lane parking permits

 Under pressure for weeks from bike safety advocates, Tenth Presbyterian Church said it will relinquish permits that allow congregants to park in nearby bike lanes on Spruce and Pine Streets during service hours.

-The last 18 Sundays, Philadelphia Bike Action protested outside Tenth Presbyterian and seven other churches, calling on them to stop using bike lanes for parking in the interest of protecting cyclists.
+The last 18 Sundays, Philly Bike Action protested outside Tenth Presbyterian, calling on them and seven other churches to stop using bike lanes for parking in the interest of protecting cyclists.

 On Wednesday, Tenth Presbyterian requested new parking permits from the city that don’t include bike lanes, citing an increased struggle to find parking near the church, reports of vandalism, and particularly public opinion.
 The current proposal plans to relocate parking to Lombard and Locust Streets.